influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/tools/influx_inspect.md

 influx_inspect verify-tombstone [ options ]
 ```

-Finds all tombstone in each file recursively under the specified directory path (by default, `~/.influxdb/data`) and verifies each tombstone.
+Finds and verifies all tombstones under the specified directory path (by default, `~/.influxdb/data`).
 Files are verified serially.

 #### Options